Lower Montmartre – Pigalle: artists, paintings, studios and jazz

 Point 10 gives plenty of bang for its buck because Toulouse-Lautrec stayed here too – but not at the same time as Degas.
 In fact Toulouse-Lautrec liked the place so much he stayed in three contiguous addresses here 19, 19 Bis and 21 Rue Pierre Fontaine.

-Point 11 Zelli’s Royal Box Jazz Club
+Point 11 Zelli’s Royal Box Jazz Club, 16 Bis Rue Pierre Fontaine

 Joe Zelli was an American impresario.
 In the 1920s the Zelli’s arabesque club facade was lit all night.
 It catered for the many Americans seeking a good time in Paris and an escape from prohibition blues back home.

-There is no trace of Zelli’s now, there is only a supermarket on the site.
 You can find out more about the many African Americans who made Montmartre swing through the night when jazz breezed into Paris in the dedicated jazz section.

 Continue down Rue Pierre Fontaine and take the next left turning into Rue Jean-Baptiste Pigalle.
 About 20 metres to the right you will see a small building with some red Chinese style decoration around the door.
 This is the site of the Grand Duc (the Nightowl).

-Point 12 Bullard’s Grand Duc Jazz Club
+Point 12 Bullard’s Grand Duc jazz club, 52 Rue Jean-Baptiste Pigalle

 Looking at this tiny, poky venue now it is hard to imagine Chaplin, Hemingway, F. Scott Fitzgerald, Picasso and the Prince of Wales cheek by jowl in here.
 That they did come had much to do with the Bullard and Bricktop winning formula.